OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 3. List robustness criteria for specific types of obfuscation and tampering;
 3. Provide testers with knowledge, processes and tools for verifying effectiveness.

-Item 1 and 2 are covered in the "Resiliency Against Reverse Engineering" group of controls in the MASVS (MASVS-R), and further elaborated on in the Testing Guide.
+Item 1 and 2 are covered in the "Resilience Against Reverse Engineering" group of controls in the MASVS (MASVS-R), and further elaborated on in the Testing Guide.
 The MSTG also goes into great detail on item 3 and 4.
 We went to great length to document both offensive and defensive techniques.
 Note however that the process cannot be completely formalized.
 To perform a meaningful assessement, the test must be performed by a skilled reverse engineer who is familiar with the state-of-the-art in mobile app reversing and anti-reversing.

 ## The Assessment Process

 Software protection effectiveness can be assessed using the white-box or black-box approach.
-Just like in a "regular" security assessment, the tester performs static and dynamic analysis but with a different objective: Instead of identifying security flaws, the goal is to identify holes in the anti-reversing defenses, and the property assessed is *resiliency* as opposed to *security*.
+Just like in a "regular" security assessment, the tester performs static and dynamic analysis but with a different objective: Instead of identifying security flaws, the goal is to identify holes in the anti-reversing defenses, and the property assessed is *resilience* as opposed to *security*.
 Also, scope and depth of the assessment must be tailored to specific scenario(s), such as tampering with a particular function.
-Note that the resiliency assessment can be performed as part of a regular security assessment.
+Note that the resilience assessment can be performed as part of a regular security assessment.

 --[ TODO - multiple approaches which can be combined,...] --